PrabhavPandey/pls-dont-cancel-anna/README.md

 3. Run the Streamlit app: `streamlit run streamlit_app.py`

 The application will automatically run the necessary setup scripts on first launch.

-## Data

-This application uses the Namma Yatri Open Dataset.
-Ensure that the required CSV files are present in the `data/` directory.

 ## Models